TV Special

 Description

-Arsène Lupin III is the grandson of Maurice Leblanc's fictional French gentleman thief, Arsène Lupin.
-His ethnic origins vary across media; older sources suggest mixed French-Japanese heritage through Lupin II and a Japanese maternal grandmother, while modern profiles list his birthplace and nationality as officially unknown.
-Trained in thievery from early childhood, he reportedly learned to steal before he could write his own name.
-Though his father initially forbade criminal activities, Lupin III embraced his legacy as the third-generation thief, declaring his intent to steal only what he desired rather than following his grandfather's influence.
-This formative period included early partnerships, such as meeting Daisuke Jigen during adolescence.
+Arsene Lupin III is the globally renowned master thief and the grandson of the fictional French gentleman thief Arsene Lupin.
+His ethnic origins are ambiguous and vary across different media, with older sources suggesting a mixed French-Japanese heritage while modern profiles list his birthplace and nationality as officially unknown.
+Trained in thievery from an early age, he reportedly learned to steal before he could write his own name, and he fully embraces his legacy as the third-generation thief, driven by a desire to complete heists that hold ancestral significance.